 Field-hunting tip

-Look in sulfur-bearing gypsum or clay deposits country — that is the host setting where melanophlogite typically forms.
+Look in sulfur-bearing gypsum or clay deposits country, the host setting where melanophlogite typically forms.
 If you start seeing sulfur, calcite, gypsum in float, you are in the right ground.
 Field specimens usually show a pseudocubic crystals, cube-like, pyritohedral faces habit, so train your eye for that shape before scanning the outcrop.